A taste of traditional Malay cuisine.

 Haikal and Farid spent their formative years in typical southeast Asian households - in the arms of their grandparents, while their parents were busy at work.
 As boys, they were forged with their grandparents’ love and values through food, recipes that had been verbally passed down through generations and ended with them.

-Both Farid and Haikal have carved out for themselves careers in food and hospitality establishments such as (A), (B), and (C), fuelled by their passion for food from their childhood.
+Both Farid and Haikal have carved out for themselves careers in food and hospitality establishments such as Dutch Colony Co., Merci Marcel, Starbucks Coffee and Badoque, fuelled by their passion for food from their childhood.
 Now, with 35 years of collective experience in the F&B industry, these lifelong friends are on a quest to revive their grandparents’ recipes, once shrouded in mystery and now lost in time.

-True to both founders’ down-to-earth upbringing, the Nenda dining experience includes Singapore’s world-renowned hawker atmosphere to pair alongside its food, contributing to the legacy of the country’s food culture.
-Journey with us as we gift to you a cascade of taste and emotions through Boyanese and Javanese flavours with a modern twist.
+True to both founders’ down-to-earth upbringing, the Nenda dining experience attempts to contribute to the legacy of the country’s food culture.
+Journey with us as we gift to you a cascade of taste and emotions through ethnic Malayan and modern Western flavours with a twist.